top of page

 Synopsis: A couple sits down to dinner and discovers the ways in which their gross reliance and overuse of technology has destroyed their blossoming relationship -- or never allowed it to fully form in the first place.
 In this micro-opera for two voices and cameo, Phony explores the ways in which technology has harmed our ability to connect, as well as sustain a deeply meaningful, and truly human relationship with the person who should feel the closest to us.

-Performances: Concert Performance with House Music Philadelphia, May 2019, presented as part of the ADDITICTION double-bill, staged world premiere with Alter Ego Chamber Opera, September 2019, with the Philadelphia Fringe Festival in the ADDICTION double-bill.
+Premiere: Alter Ego Chamber Opera, September 2019, staged, with the Philadelphia Fringe Festival in the ADDICTION double-bill.

 Potentialite (2019) // Music by Roger A. Martinez